MartinFombonne/Projects/CourseWork2/Readme.md

 __Demo__: https://www.youtube.com/watch?v=CdzNdHBwrIw

+__I-What is SSE ?__

+Searchable symmetric encryption scheme allows a data owner who needs to store files on a Cloud service provider (CSP) to stored them securely.
+Indeed, the data owner do not trust the CSP but need it to allows search queries on the stored files.
+In order to make that possible the owner need to stored encrypted indexes in the CSP and in a Trusted Authority (TA) to be able to safely recover some informations about the encrypted file.
+Once the files have been sent to the CSP.
+A user with the secret key is able to queries for files that contains specific words and retrieved files from the CSP.
+All this process is done without the CSP being able to learn what kind of text is stored in his database, what words are the users searching for and what files name it returns.

-__I-How does it work ?__
+__II-How does it work ?__

 The project is composed of 5 scripts : SID.py, Owner.py, TA.py, CSP.py and User.py.
 The SID.py is the selection menu.
-For the others each script represents an entity (DataOwner, User, TA or CSP).
+The other script correspond what would run on the different entities (DataOwner, User, TA or CSP).

-But what is SSE exactly about ?
-A data owner wants to store his file on a CSP and allows queries on the files but cannot trust the CSP to received the files in plaintext.
-So the dataowner use the SSE scheme to stored encrypted indexes in the CSP and a Trusted Authority (TA) to do that.
-Once the files has been sent to the CSP.
-A user with the secret key should be able to queries for files that contains specific words and retrieved files from the CSP.
-All this process is done without the CSP being able to learn what kind of text is stored in his database, what words are the users searching for and what files name it returns.
+Initiazation :

+The Dataowner process all the words in all the files the initialization file and stored the correspondinf tuples in his database.
+Then he copy the indexes in the TA and send the encrypted files and address/value tuples for the CSP to store.
+The tuples addresses allows the users to indentify specific information whithout the CSP being able to give sense to the addresses and the values are encrypted data that the users with the corresponding key can decrypt in order to learn in which file can be found the searched word.

+Search :

+The users that have the same secret key as the one used for encryption can query the CSP for a specific word.
+The CSP return all the files that cotnains this specific word.
+In order to do that the user need to reach the TA to learn in how many files the searched word exist and how many time it has been searched.
+Thank to this information the user can compute the addresses needed to recover values from the CSP.
+Once this values are retrieved the user can use the secret key to decrypt the value and recover the name of the files.

+Retrieve Files :
+Once the user has learned some files that exist on the CSP he can download them directly from the CSP by send a retrieve request with the encrypted name of the file to the CSP using the secret key.
+The CSP simply return the files on a specific folder

-__II- How to try it ?__
+__III- How to try it ?__

 >- First, you need to complete the requirements.
 >- Then, simply add you dataset (TXT texts) to the IniFiles folder.